 If you don’t file by the April 15 deadline or by the time your extension ends, and you owe taxes, there are penalties and interest.
-For 2017, the failure-to-file penalty was 5% ($5 minimum) per month or part of a month that balances remained unpaid.
-The maximum penalty was 25% of the tax due.
-And you’ll face interest charges of 1% per month on the unpaid balance.
+For 2019 tax returns, the failure-to-file penalty is 5% ($5 minimum) per month or part of a month that balances remained unpaid.

 North Dakota recognizes the same filing statuses as the IRS and requires you to use the same status on your state return as your federal return.
 Those statuses include the following:

 The Peace Garden State is one of the more tax-friendly states in the country, providing five tax brackets with relatively low rates.
 The tax rates for 2019 are 1.10%, 2.04%, 2.27%, 2.64% and 2.9%.